General ab initio framework for electronic-order-induced lattice-dynamics symmetry breaking: Results

+We note that when the phonon peak exhibits an obvious asymmetric line shape, the Fano resonance correction must be taken into account, where the spectral peak position occurs at $\omega=\omega_0 + \frac{\Gamma}{2q}$. $\omega_0$ and $\Gamma$ denote the phonon frequency and the phonon linewidth, and $q$ is the Fano factor.
+For Co$_3$Sn$_2$S$_2$, Ref.~\cite{CoSnS_CP_2025} reports that one of the $E_u$ modes has $1/q \approx 0$, indicating the absence of a noticeable Fano resonance and a peak position at $\omega=\omega_0$.
+In contrast, the other mode has $1/q = 0.775$, which leads to a peak shift of $\frac{\Gamma}{2q}$.
+Our calculations yield a corresponding phonon linewidth of $\Gamma = 0.095~\mathrm{meV}$.
+Using these parameters, the Fano-resonance-induced splitting of the $E_u$ mode is estimated to be $0.298~\mathrm{cm}^{-1}$, in good agreement with the experimentally measured value of $0.3~\mathrm{cm}^{-1}$ after further considering the MBC-induced value of $0.002~\mathrm{cm}^{-1}$.
+Further details are provided in the Supplementary Materials.

-Fig.~\ref{fig:Eu_phonon_spliting_PAM_AM}(c) displays the distributions of pseudo-angular momentum and angular momentum for the two split $E_u$ modes.
-The angular momentum of these modes is not quantized to unity, which can be attributed to the vibration from both Co and S atoms.
-As illustrated in Fig.~\ref{fig:Eu_phonon_spliting_PAM_AM}(d), the Co atoms are not located at $C_3$-invariant Wyckoff positions, thus resulting in a non-quantized values of angular momentum~\cite{Zhang2025_CP}.
+Figure~\ref{fig:crystal_band_phonon}J displays the distributions of $l_{ph}$ and $l_{z,\nu \bm{q}}$ for the $E_u$ modes, where $l_{z,\nu \bm{q}}$ is not quantized to unity.
+This arises because the $E_u$ mode involves both Co and S vibrations, and the Co atoms are not located at $C_3$-invariant Wyckoff positions~\cite{Zhang2025_CP}, as illustrated in Fig.~\ref{fig:crystal_band_phonon}K.